How to Get Order Details by Order Id in Magento 2

 P.S.
 Do share this article with your team.

-- How to Use Javascript Mixins in Magento 2
+How to Use Event in Magento 2

-- How to Run Direct SQL Query in Magento 2
+How to Run Direct SQL Query in Magento 2